 I am a research associate in the Natural Language and Information Processing (NLIP) group at the University of Cambridge.
-I am supported by the Institute for Automated Language Teaching and Assessment (ALTA).
+In this role, I am supported by the Institute for Automated Language Teaching and Assessment (ALTA).
 My research focusses on natural language processing using neural networks.
 I also have a long-standing interest in decision theory.
 Previously, I have published in social ontology, particularly on the nature of social groups.

 After my PhD in philosophy, I completed an MPhil in Advanced Computer Science at the University of Cambridge.
 My MPhil project covered word sense disambiguation for semantic parsing and was supervised by Prof. Ted Briscoe.
 I received my undergraduate degrees in Sociology and Philosophy/Sociology from the University of Göttingen.

 I am always looking for feedback and cooperation.
 If you want to comment on my blog, work together, or complain, email me at [email protected].

-This blog uses the Jekyll blog generator with the plain-html-blog theme.
+This blog uses the Jekyll blog generator with a variation of the plain-html-blog theme.
 I’ve changed it a lot since then.

-You can find the source code for the theme on GitHub: plain-html-blog
+You can find the source code for the original theme on GitHub: plain-html-blog

 You can find the source code for Jekyll at GitHub: jekyll / jekyll